pschool-in/curriculum/content/grammar/new-topics/simile.md

  ```
  Simile:
- My teacher roared like a lion at the misbehaving classroom.
+ My teacher roared like a lion in the misbehaving classroom.
  The instructions were as clear as mud.
  She swims like a fish.

  Not a simile:
- Your are my sunshine.
+ You are are my sunshine.
  My life is an open book.
  ```

  ```
  Simile:
- Her smile is as bright as sun.
+ Her smile is as bright as the sun.
  The friends are like two peas in a pod.
  Her skin is soft like velvet.